jnichols-pdx/cs494-irc/readme.md

 There is a bug in either the library crate which provides Tabbed views in Cursive, or how this client interacts with them.
 If one switches to a chat tab that is NOT at the right end of the list with the ctrl + arrow key shortcuts, /leaves that chat window, and then clicks on one of the remaining tabs the UI thread may crash.
-To avoid this error either one should first switch to a tab they wish to close by clicking on it's name, or by highlighting the tab name with the arrow keys and pressing Enter.
-If you are currently on the tab for a conversation you wish to /leave this may mean changing to another tab and then back before leaving.
+To avoid this error one should first switch to a tab they wish to close either by clicking on its name, or by highlighting its tab with the arrow keys and pressing Enter.
+If you are currently on the tab for a conversation you wish to /leave this may mean require switching to it again just before leaving the channel.